millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 Python represents this as ``S``, a list (numpy array) of the singular values of ``F``.
 The ``np.diag`` function will turn a list into a diagonal matrix.
-Remember that one of the most useful concepts about SVD decomposition is that when we use the first ``s`` ranks of ``S``, we can obtain a relativly accurate approximation of the matrix :math:`F`\.
+Remember that one of the most useful concepts about SVD decomposition is that when we use the first ``s`` ranks of ``S``, we can obtain a relatively accurate approximation of the matrix :math:`F`\.

 >>> Fapprox = U[:,:s].dot(np.diag(S[:s])).dot(VT[:s])

 This becomes very useful in the context of images.
 Most images are stored in matrices of the size ``(height, width, 3)`` where the 3 depths refer to red, blue, green colors represented by a number between 0 and 255.
 Because space to store data is finite, performing SVD on every depth, and keeping the first ``s`` ranks of the decomposition can greatly reduce the data taken up.
-For simplicity we will focus on doing this decomposition on grayscale images which are represented by 2d matrices with values inbetween 0 and 255.
+For simplicity we will focus on doing this decomposition on grayscale images which are represented by 2d matrices with values between 0 and 255.
 For this lab we will use a grayscale image of a cat named Chelsea from the ``skimage.data`` module, which can be accessed by

 >>> F = color.rgb2gray(data.chelsea())